-- 2> Read the statements about for and against (discursive) and opinion essays.
-Which of the statements are true?
-Correct the false ones. - 1 The introduction to a for and against essay should include the writer's opinion on the topic. - 2 Both for and against and opinion essays should include a restatement of the topic in the introduction. - 3 In an opinion essay, you should never mention the opinions which oppose your own. - 4 The main paragraphs of a for and against essay should be of a similar length. - 5 The arguments presented in the main paragraphs of an opinion essay should not be justified using examples. - 6 The conclusion of a for and against essay can mention, but not focus on, your own opinion. - The conclusion of an opinion essay should summarise your opinion and the reasons behind it. - 8 An opinion essay can be less formal than a for and against essay because it is a more personal statement.

-3 Read the two introductory paragraphs below.
+- 1 The introduction to a for and against essay should include the writer's opinion on the topic. - 2 Both for and against and opinion essays should include a restatement of the topic in the introduction. - 3 In an opinion essay, you should never mention the opinions which oppose your own. - 4 The main paragraphs of a for and against essay should be of a similar length. - 5 The arguments presented in the main paragraphs of an opinion essay should not be justified using examples. - 6 The conclusion of a for and against essay can mention, but not focus on, your own opinion. - 7 The conclusion of an opinion essay should summarise your opinion and the reasons behind it. - 8 An opinion essay can be less formal than a for and against essay because it is a more personal statement. - 3 Read the two introductory paragraphs below.
 Which is a part of an opinion essay?
 Which is a part of a for and against essay?
-What helped you decide?

-Athletes are the kings and queens of modern society, along with actors and pop stars.
-We cheer them on in competition, but we also admire their enormous houses, gossip about their relationships, and listen to their opinions.
+What helped you decide? - 1 Athletes are the kings and queens of modern society, along with actors and pop stars.
+We cheer them on in competition, but we also admire their enormous houses, gossip about their relationships and listen to their opinions.
 The question remains as to how much this has to do with the spirit of fair play and the pursuit of excellence for its own sake.
 In my view, very little.
-In fact, I believe the true competitive spirit is being lost in today's professional sports, and this affects competitors and spectators alike.

-There are definitely two schools of thought concerning the astronomical pay and obvious sense of entitlement on display in professional sports.
+In fact, I believe the true competitive spirit is being lost in today's professional sports, and this affects competitors and spectators alike. - 2 There are definitely two schools of thought concerning the astronomical pay and obvious sense of entitlement on display in professional sports.
 On the one hand, fans argue that professional athletes make huge sacrifices, so they deserve the money and adulation.
 In contrast, others suggest that the extreme focus on fame and money is damaging the spirit of fair play and the pursuit of excellence for its own sake.
 Both viewpoints are worth considering.

-- 4> Note down three points you would make to support the introductory paragraph in the first essay. - 5 Note down three points you could make to oppose the argument that professional athletes deserve huge pay, fame and privileges. - 6> Read the two complete essays and answer the questions.
+- 4 Note down three points you would make to support the introductory paragraph in the first essay. - Note down three points you could make to oppose the argument that professional athletes deserve huge pay, fame and privileges. - 6 Read the two complete essays and answer the questions.